jhsware/inferno-animation/README.md

 # inferno-animation

-Library of animation helpers for Inferno components that allow you to animate all css-properties including width and height using css-animations.
+Library to animate Inferno components on mount and dismount.
+It allows you to animate all css-properties including width and height using css-animations.
 Timeouts are automatically calculated based on the provided CSS rules.

+You can use it by adding the animation helpers to `componentDidMount` and `componentWillUnmoun` or by wrapping your component in the `<Animated />` component.

+In lists, unlike `ReactTransitionGroup`, you need to wrap every item to animate them.

+Currently tested on Chrome/FF/Safari (latest) on Mac, but target is IE10+.

 ## Animate component on add or remove